Shadows

 Death is a shadow.
 It cannot harm the believer in Christ.
 When the entrance to that covered bridge yielded darkness, shadows unnerved us until our eyes refocused in the sunlight.
 Likewise, the shadow of death cannot hurt us.
 Temporary darkness gives way to permanent light – for all eternity!
 The light is Jesus!
 He will guide us safely over, past the shadow of death, into eternal light!

-During a sunny day in Ashtabula County, plan a covered bridge itinerary and experience for yourself the truth of Psalm 23:4.
+During our next sunny day in Ashtabula County, plan a covered bridge itinerary and experience for yourself the truth of Psalm 23:4.
 Each bridge will provide a wonderful illustration of this principle.
+And how wonderful to know that when our time comes, the Lord will be with us!
+He will guide us beyond the shadow of death into His glorious presence!